Ghostkeeper/CookingRecipes/ChickenPesto.md

 	- Power: 7
 	- Oil: Medium
 4. Put in the chicken.
 Keep stirring.
-5. After 3 minutes, put in the vegetables.
+5. After 3 minutes, put in the vegetables and walnut.
 6. After 2 more minutes, put in the brie and pesto.
 7. After 3 more minutes, empty the pan on your plate.